PixWizardry/ComfyUI-VRAMTools/README.md

     *   `passthrough_*`: Can accept and pass through any data type (images, models, latents, etc.) without modifying them.
 This allows you to place it anywhere in your workflow.
 *   **Use Case:**
     *   Place this node right before a demanding operation (like a KSampler or a model loader) to measure exactly how much VRAM that specific operation requires.
-*   **How to find it:**
-    *   You can find this node under the **VRAM Tools** category in the node menu.
-You can also search for `Reset VRAM Peak Counter`.

 ### 2. Log VRAM Peak Usage

 This node logs a detailed snapshot

-Of course!
-Here are the detailed instructions on how to find the nodes within ComfyUI, complete with emojis for clarity.

 ## 🔎 How to Find the Node in ComfyUI